mohitpai/journey-optimizer.en/help/using/administration/high-low-permissions.md

 * subdomains_delegation.write
 * subdomains_delegation.delete

+### Manage PTR records permission {#manage-ptr}

+The **[!UICONTROL Manage PTR records]** high-level permission allows users to read, create, edit, and delete PTR records that have been configured based on the subdomain.

+It includes the following low-level permissions:

+* PTR_records.read
+* PTR_records.write
+* subdomains_delegation.read

 ### View PTR records permission {#view-ptr}

 The **[!UICONTROL View PTR records]** high-level permission allows users to view PTR records that have been configured based on the subdomain.